GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 <!--  {% YouTube 'alGcULGtiv8' %} -->

-Checkout and payment can make or break a business, and one small fix can make a massive difference.
+Well-designed forms help users and increase conversion rates.
+One small fix can make a big difference!
-You need to ensure your address and payment forms help your users and aren't a barrier to conversions.
-Poor forms mean high bounce rates, especially on mobile, and each bounce could mean a lost (and unhappy!) customer.

 {% Aside 'codelab' %}
   If you would prefer to learn these best practices with a hands-on tutorial, check out the [payment and address form best practices codelab](/codelab-payment-and-address-form-best-practices).
 {% endAside %}

-Here is an example of a simple payment and address form that demonstrates all of the best practices:
+Here is an example of a simple payment form that demonstrates all of the best practices:

 {% Glitch {
+  id: 'payment-form',
+  path: 'index.html',
+  height: 480
+} %}

+Here is an example of a simple form for name and address that demonstrates all of the best practices:

+{% Glitch {
-  id: 'payment-and-address-form',
+  id: 'address-form',
   path: 'index.html',
   height: 480
 } %}